-- Heads of Field Elements shall submit to the appropriate Program (1) Secretarial Offices, a request for a permanent exemption from the mandatory standards of this Attachment.
-The request for exemption shall contain the same information specified in subparagraphs 3a(I)(a) through (d) of this Attachment.
-Program Secretarial Officer shall review the field element's request and submit the request and the Program Secretarial Officer's recommendation to EH-1, within 30 days of receipt of After review and evaluation of the request and the request. recommendation, EH-1 shall approve a permanent exemption if the field element has demonstrated that the conditions, practices, means, methods, operations, or processes to be used will provide environment, safety, and health protection which is equivalent to that which would prevail if the field element has complied with the standard. - (2) EH-1 shall inform the Head of Field Element through the appropriate Program Secretarial Officer of the approval or denial of the request for a permanent exemption within 180 days of receipt of the request. - c.
+(1) Heads of Field Organizations shall submit to the appropriate program Secretarial Offices, a request for a permanent exemption from the mandatory standards of this Attachment.
+The request for exemption shall contain the same information specified in subparagraphs 3a(1)(a) through (d) of this Attachment.
+The program Secretarial Officer shall review the field organization's request and submit the request and the program Secretarial Officer's recommendation to PE-1, within 30 days of receipt of the request.
+After review and evaluation of the request and recommendation, PE-1 shall approve a permanent exemption if the field organization has demonstrated that the conditions, practices, means, methods, operations, or processes to be used will provide environment, safety, and health protection which is equivalent to that which would prevail if the field organization had complied with the standard.

+- (2) PE-1 shall inform the Head of the Field Organization through the appropriate program Secretarial Officer of the approval or denial of the request for a permanent exemption within 180 days of receipt of the request. - c.
 Field Level Exemptions.
-The Field Office Manager may grant field-level exemptions from the mandatory standards during the period of time in which the request for a temporary or permanent exemption is being processed by Headquarters.
-A field-level exemption shall be granted only where the the lead of the Field Element has sufficient assurance that the environment, safety, and health protection provided will be equivalent to that provided by the standard(s) for which the temporary or permanent exemption is requested.
-The field-level exemption is to be effective only until a decision on the issuance of an exemption is made by Headquarters, but in no case is a field level exemption to be effective for longer than 180 days, beginning with the date of EH-1's receipt of the exemption request.
+The Head of the Field Organization may grant field-level exemptions from the mandatory standards during the period of time in which the request for a temporary or permanent exemption is being processed by Headquarters.
+A field-level exemption shall be granted only where the head of the field organization has sufficient assurance that the environment, safety, and health protection provided will be equivalent to that provided by the standard(s) for which the temporary or permanent exemption is being requested.
+The field-level exemption is to be effective only until a decision on the issuance of an exemption is made by Headquarters, but in no case is a field level exemption to be effective for longer than 180 days, beginning with the date of PE-1'S receipt of the exemption request.
 A field-level exemption shall not be renewable.